Higashidōri: History

 The area around Higashidōri was inhabited by the Emishi people, with archaeological remains dating to the Jōmon period.
 During the Edo period, it was controlled by the Nambu clan of Morioka Domain, but was a sparsely populated area with scattered fishing hamlets.
 With the establishment of the modern municipalities system on 1 April 1889, Higashidōri Village was proclaimed from the merger of twelve small hamlets, although the village administrative center was kept within the town hall of neighboring Tanabu Town (now part of the city of Mutsu).
 In 1988, to celebrate its 100th anniversary as a village, a village hall was finally built within the borders of Higashidōri.

 Government

 Higashidōri has a mayor-council form of government with a directly elected mayor and a unicameral village council of 14 members.
 Higashidōri is part of Shimokita District which, together with the city of Mutsu, contributes three members to the Aomori Prefectural Assembly.
-In terms of national politics, the city is part of Aomori 1st district of the lower house of the Diet of Japan.
+In terms of national politics, the village is part of Aomori 1st district of the lower house of the Diet of Japan.